apache/apisix-website/blog/en/blog/2021/08/25/Why-Apache-APISIX-chose-Nginx-and-Lua.md

 tags: [Ecosystem]
 ---

-> Yes, Lua is not a well-known language, and it is probably a long way from the most popular programming language.
-So why do Apache APISIX and other well-known gateways choose Lua?
+> This article was written by Zexuan Luo, engineer of API7.ai(https://api7.ai/), and introduced the historical background of Apache APISIX's selection of Nginx + Lua technology stack and the advantages this technology stack brings to Apache APISIX.
+Zexuan Luo is an OpenResty developer and Apache APISIX PMC.

 <!--truncate-->